gauravraj0510/Corona-Rangers/README.md

 # Corona-Rangers
-During these tough times, Covid is a huge obstacle we all had to face, especially for the needy and for people who don't access to many facilities.
+During these tough times, COVID is a huge obstacle we all had to face, especially for the needy and for people who don't access to many facilities.
 Even NGOs are having a difficult time help the needy.
 You could make a small effort by donating something that could save a person's life.
 Hence our platform allows NGOs and donors to easily connect help out each other.<br>

 ## Website Link: https://jaar.pythonanywhere.com/